 The river water temperature values oscillated between 25.6 °C (Mohofouê) and 27.44 °C (Apiamôh).
 These values were within the limit of 27 °C recommended by the World Health Organization (WHO).
 The N'zi River water was slightly acidic with pH values ranging from 6.1 to 6.9 from upstream to downstream.
-These values remained below the limits of 6.5 - 8.0 recommended by the World Health Organization (WHO).
+Only the upstream Apiamôh and downstream SCB stations pH values remained in the limits of 6.5 - 8.0 recommended by the World Health Organization (WHO).
+However, at all the other stations (~ 60%), pH values were below the WHO threshold and indicated slightly acidic waters.
 Electrical conductivity (EC) ranged from 0.09 to 1.5 mS/cm, increasing upstream to downstream.
 The samples water conductivity was due to the dissolved ions.
 The range for total dissolved solids (TDS) was 0.04 to 0.76 mg/L, which was well below the limit of 1000 mg/L recommended by the WHO.